PostHog/posthog.com/contents/docs/contribute/coding-conventions.md

 #### General tips

-- Think data first: get [your mental model of the data flowing through the app](https://acco.io/i-escaped-node) right, and then everything else will be easy.
+- Think data first: get [your mental model of the data flowing through the app](https://acco.io/i-escaped-node) right, and then everything else will be simpler.
 - Be practical, yet remember that you are balancing speed of delivery with ease of maintainability.
 If you have to choose: code should be easier to understand than it was to write.

 #### Do-s & Don't-s